alexrudall/ruby-openai/README.md

     fine_tuned_model = JSON.parse(response.body)["fine_tuned_model"]
 ```

-This fine-tuned model name can then be used in classifications:
+This fine-tuned model name can then be used in completions:

 ```ruby
     response = client.completions(